-Respect, or, more accurately, a lack thereof, is a common issue addressed in couples therapy.
-Comments like I just don’t feel like she take me seriously me or I feel like I’m losing myself in him are instances where a person is having difficulty maintaining self-respect.
-Even if neither partner is consciously aware that maintaining self-respect in the marriage has become a sticking point, psychotherapist Karol Ward, author of Find Your Inner Voice, says that nearly every couple she works with is dealing with it on some level.
+Respect, or more to the point, a lack of mutual respect is a core issue often addressed in couples therapy.
+Comments like I just don’t feel like she takes me seriously me or I feel like I’m losing myself in him are common examples of someone who’s having difficulty maintaining self-respect in a relationship.
+Even if a couple isn’t aware that they’re struggling with issues of maintaining self-respect in their marriage, psychotherapist Karol Ward, author of Find Your Inner Voice, says that nearly every couple she works with is dealing with it on some level.

-Ward coaches couples that the first step to maintaining self-respect in marriage — or any relationship — is to know your bottom lines, your boundaries.
-Then there need to be consequences when your partner crosses those lines.
+Ward coaches couples that the first step to maintaining self-respect in marriage — or any relationship — is to know your boundaries.
+And there should be consequences when your partner crosses those lines.
 The consequence isn’t necessarily leaving the relationship — different boundaries have different weights.
 The consequence may be letting a wife know that if she’s going to continually be late for dinner because she keeps getting caught up chatting with friends after yoga class, then the family is going to have to start without her.

 “One of the things that really chips away at our feelings of self-respect is tolerating what we perceive as disrespectful behavior,” says Ward.
 “It almost always leads to feelings of resentment toward the other person.”

 There are also ways of reframing your thinking that can help avoid the pitfall of losing your self-respect in marriage.
 One effective technique, according to psychologist Dr. Mark E. Sharp, Ph.D., founder of Aiki Relationship Institute and author of Not Lonely at the Top, is to recognize that, apart from people married to narcissists or sociopaths, the root cause of not feeling respected comes more from the fact that you’re tolerating unwanted behavior, rather than the fact that your partner is a jerk.